1 cup frozen pink pitaya

-In honor of the gradates of 2020, LKM founder Michelle Horton has taken it upon herself to write them a commencement speech.
+In honor of the gradates of 2020, LKM founder Michelle Horton has taken it upon herself to write a commencement speech in their honor.

 As a former high school dropout turned college graduate & first-time business owner, it is her hope that this will inspire our graduates to reach for the stars!